The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 What Are the Downsides of Headless Browsers for Web Scraping?

-If you're web scraping using a headless browser for fun, then chances are nobody will care about your scraping activities.
+If you're web scraping using a headless browser for fun, then chances are nobody will care about your activities.
 But if you're doing large-scale web scraping, you'll start making enough noise and risk getting detected.
 The following are some of the downsides of web scraping with a headless browser:

-Headless browsers are harder to debug
+Headless browsers are harder to debug.

-When the website's structure changes (i.e its HTML changes), our code is then rendered useless.
+When the website's structure changes (i.e., its HTML changes), our code is then rendered useless.
 That happens because our logic can't adapt as we would through visual inspection.

-This is all to say that if you're building a scraper, and data suddenly starts being wrong or empty (because the HTML of the scraped page changed), you'll have to manually review and debug the code to understand what's happening.
+That is all to say that if you're building a scraper, and data suddenly starts being wrong or empty (because the HTML of the scraped page changed), you'll have to manually review and debug the code to understand what's happening.

-They do have a significant learning curve
+They do have a significant learning curve.

 Browsing a website through code requires you to see the website differently.
 We're used to browsing a website using visual cues or descriptions (in the case of visual aid assistants).